cybercongress/cybercongress/todo/delegation_strategy/README.md

 `jails` is the amount of `unjail` transactions from the hero.
 In other words, this subcriterion is about how many times the validator was jailed for some kind of misbehavior in the `JAILED_WINDOW`.

 `tokens blurring` is the ratio between `staked` and `delegator_shares` tokens.
-It shows how many tokens validator lost cause of slashing.
+It shows how many tokens a validator lost because of slashing.

-The sum of the normed of that subcriteria is formed reliability criteria:
+The sum of the normed of that subcriteria forms reliability criteria:

 ```python
 def get_reliability(jails, staked, delegator_shares):